charanravi-online/Python-DSA/README.md

 3. In summary, Big O Notation tells us how an algorithm's performance changes as the amount of data it's working on changes,\
    using simple terms like "linear" or "quadratic" to describe this behavior.

+## Theta-Notation
+1. Okay, so imagine you're on an roadtrip, and you want to know how long it would take.
+It could take around\
+   4 to 6 hours, depending on traffic and road conditions.\

+   The Big O Notation would be saying "At most it'll take 6 hours".\
+   Observe that it is the worst case scenario.

+   The Theta Notation (Θ) on the other hand would say "It'll take between 4 ot 6 hours."\
+   Observe that it gives a more precise range , showing both the minimum and maximum times.

+2. So, while Big O gives you the upper limit, Theta gives you a range that's closer to reality, showing both the best and worst-case scenarios.